Baselard: Historical uses

 Depictions of mid-14th-century examples are preserved as part of tomb effigies (figuring as part of the full military dress of the deceased knight).
 By the mid-14th century, the baselard is a popular sidearm carried by the more violence-prone section of civilian society, and it retains an association with hooliganism.

 One early attestation of the German form pasler (1341) is from a court document of Nuremberg recording a case against a man who had injured a woman by striking her on the head with this weapon.

 Several German law codes of the 14th to 15th centuries outlaw the carrying of a basler inside a city.

 By the late 14th century, it became fashionable in much of Western Europe, including France, Italy, Germany and England.
 Sloane MS 2593 (c.
 1400) records a song satirizing the use of oversized baselard knives as fashion accessories.

 Piers Plowman also associates the weapon with vain gaudiness: in this case, two priests, "Sir John and Sir Geoffrey", are reported to have been sporting "a girdle of silver, a baselard or a ballok knyf with buttons overgilt."

 Wat Tyler was slain with a baselard by the mayor of London, William Walworth, in 1381, and the original weapon was "still preserved with peculiar veneration by the Company of Fishmongers" in the 19th century.

 In the Old Swiss Confederacy, the term basler seems to have referred to the 14th- to 15th-century weapons with the characteristic crescent-shaped pommel and crossguard, which occurred with widely variant blade length, and which by the early 16th century had split into the two discrete classes of the short Swiss dagger (Schweizerdolch) and the long Swiss degen (Schweizerdegen), indicating a semantic split between the formerly synonymous terms Dolch and Degen.
-The baselard proper falls out of use by the early 16th century.
+The baselard was the nation's favoured sidearm, accompanying the halberd as a complementary second weapon that could be used effectively in the press of polearm combat.
+However, the baselard proper fell out of use by the early 16th century.

 The term baselard and its variations persist for some time, but lose their connection with a specific type of knife.
 French baudelaire could now refer to a curved, single-edged hewing knife.
 Basilarda is the name of a sword in Orlando Furioso.

 Also in English, the term could now refer to a Turkish weapon like the yatağan.

 A very late occurrence of the term is found in 1602, in the context of a duel fought in Scotland, in Canonbie.
 The document recording the agreement on the weapons used in the duel mentions "two baslaerd swords with blades a yard and half quarter long".

 After this, use of the term is restricted to antiquarian contexts.